 Once infected with worms, your cat may experience nausea, vomiting, and anemia, and some cases are even fatal.
 That's why it's so important to get your cat to the veterinarian for a proper diagnosis and treatment with a cat dewormer if you suspect she has worms.

 When it comes to parasites, your cat's predatory instinct works against him.
-Rodents, insects and other household pests harbor worm eggs, which are passed on to your kitty when he devours them.
-Mice and cockroaches are just two of the many critters that can carry roundworms eggs.
-Mosquitoes and ticks can transmit parasites to your pet by biting him.
+Rodents, insects, and other household pests can harbor worm eggs, which are passed on to your kitty when he devours them.
+Unfortunately, many pests can enter your home through crawl spaces, cracks, and crevices and can scurry in through open windows, where they soon can become your cat's prey.

 Even if your kitty never goes outside, there's a good chance that members of the household come and go on a daily basis.
-Microscopic worm eggs can lay dormant for months, so it's easy to track them in on clothing and footwear.
+Outside animals infected with roundworms, hookworms, and tapeworms expel the eggs of these parasites in their feces, which then infect the soil.
+Microscopic worm eggs found in the soil can lay dormant for months, so it's easy to track them in on clothing and footwear.

 If you have both indoor and outdoor kitties, be prepared for parasites and diseases to spread between them.
 Your cat can pick up a case of worms by sharing a litter box or food and water bowls with an infected cat.

 Mother cats can spread intestinal worms to their kittens in the womb if they are infected.
 So, even if your kitten has never been outdoors, she could have gotten worms from her mother.

 Take your cat to the veterinarian if you suspect that he might have worms.
 The doctor will do blood and fecal tests to determine whether your pet needs a cat dewormer.
 Worming medicine for cats is usually given orally, or your vet may give your cat a shot to kill off the parasites in his system.